sthysel-freight/labstack/README.md

 To get to a specific service browse to http://labstack and click on the relevant service icon.
 See below on how to rename a typical raspberry pi based LABStack server.

-Add those you deem fit and perhaps other links you need quick access to, things you'll typically find in your browser's bookmarks.
+Add links to LABStack services you deem fit and perhaps other links you need quick access to, things you'll typically find in your browser's bookmarks.

 ## Portainer

-Use portainer to manage individual containers.
+Use portainer to manage the individual stack service containers.
+You can add other services as well.
+Be sure to add new services to [docker-compose.yml](labstack/docker-compose.yml) with a 'always' restart policy if the service needs to be pulled up with the rest of the stack.

 ![Portainer Dashboard](docs/pics/portainer-dash.png)